I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 However, if you set your mind to implement a sophisticated marketing and sales strategy for your eCommerce business, HubSpot will take all of the pain of implementing that away and let you concentrate on strategy and execution alone.
 This software puts intelligence into that marketing mix.

-Marketo is a great email marketing tool for the majority of small and medium businesses, and probably one of the best fully automated email marketing platforms currently available.
+Marketo is a great email marketing tool for the majority of small and medium businesses, and probably one of the best fully automated email marketing services currently available.

 Besides top-notch automation, if offers lead generation and budgeting tools, real-time personalization and marketing calendars.